davidwallen/anthos-the-hard-way/README.md

 ## Target Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
+Original version of this tutorial: the target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.

+This version of the tutorial: the target audience for this tutorial is someone exploring a path to implementing Anthos with a hand installed Kubernetes cluster.
+For my purposes I am using a local linux workstation as an on-premises cluster to integrate.

 ## Cluster Details